Inflectra/spira-importer-word365/Importing-from-Microsoft-Word-(Office365).md

 ![Add-in requirement styles selection screen](img/word365-requirement-styles.png)

-### Test Steps
+### Test Cases

-For test steps, the first 2 style dropdowns represent the folder name, of which the test cases below it will be put in, as well as the style which will be treated as the title of test cases.
+For test cases, the first style dropdown matches your test folder name(s), which any following test cases will be put into, and the second dropdown will match the style of test cases names.
 The last 3 selectors are for determining where within your tables of test steps each field is located in.
 Every table within the selection must have at least 1 cell in the column for Descriptions with valid text within.
 If this is not the case, the importer will throw an error explaining that there is an invalid table.
 Please note, the importer will not create a test case folder with a name which already exists as a test case folder.
 Instead, the tool will import the test cases into the existing folder with that name.
-It is case sensitive, but can be a valuable tool if you wish to add the test cases from a document into an existing test case folder.
+It is case sensitive, and can be a valuable tool if you wish to add the test cases from a document into an existing test case folder.

 ![Add-in test case styles selection screen](img/word365-test-case-styles.jpg)